Kwanzaa: Celebrating Community

 What is Kwanzaa?

-Maulana Karenga created Kwanzaa in 1966 as a secular holiday for African Americans to honor their African roots and feel pride in their history.
-Kwanzaa means ‘first’ in Kiswahili and refers to the first crops of the harvest.
+Maulana Karenga created Kwanzaa in 1966 as a non-religious holiday for African Americans to honor their African roots and feel pride in their history.
+The phrase matunda ya kwanza means ‘first fruits’ in Kiswahili and refers to the first crops of the harvest.
 This holiday is modeled after the harvest celebrations that take place all over the African continent.

 Everyone can celebrate Kwanzaa!
 The whole community can come together to enjoy storytelling, dancing, music, and the Karamu feast.
 It’s a time to learn about and participate in Black cultural traditions.